 Alternatively you can email the Disclosure Service shared inbox: firstname.lastname@example.org

-The Sutton and Merton Disclosure Service is a joint team, based in Merton, which deals with the DBS checking for both Boroughs, as well as schools in both Boroughs and numerous outside organisations.
+The Action HR Disclosure Service is a joint team, based in Kingston and Sutton, which deals with the DBS checking for both Boroughs, as well as schools in both Boroughs and numerous outside organisations.

-The Sutton and Merton Disclosure Service are delighted to announce the introduction of a new online DBS checking system, called ‘e-Bulk’ which went live in September 2012.
+The Action HR Disclosure Service are delighted to announce the introduction of a new online DBS checking system, called ‘e-Bulk’ which went live in September 2012.

 To book an appointment for e-Bulk training, please contact a member of the Disclosure Service Team at no extra charge.

 On 1St December 2012, the Criminal Records Bureau (CRB) and the Independent Safeguarding Authority (ISA) merged to become the Disclosure and Barring Service (DBS).
 Therefore, ‘CRB’ checks are now ‘DBS’ checks.